BioBoost/word-blaster-solution/README.md

 ```

 By adding some private methods such as `show_heading()` to `UserIO`, each output screen can be made similar in layout.

+### Step 10 - A ScoreBoard class

+Typically a game tracks the scores of the players between different game sessions by saving the scores in a file.
+These will then be loaded when the user starts the game.

+We will start of with a `Scoreboard` class that can track a list of scores.
+Using an `std::vector` this will be easiest.

+An object of `Scoreboard` can then be added to the game.
+Then the score of the player can be added to the board once the game is finished.